Ph.D. Program Admissions

 - Statement of Purpose, usually 2-3 pages, double spaced

 - Critical Writing Sample: Follow the “Performance Studies Program” link in the application menu to upload this document, 15-20 pages, double spaced

 - Resume/CV: Follow the “Supporting Materials” link in the application menu to upload your CV (Publications/Presentations & Honors/Awards may be in your CV or uploaded separately.
 (Note: a sampling of written work and a website link, also listed in this section of the application, are not required by our program.)

 - Three Letters of Recommendation

 - All College Transcripts: Unofficial copies to be uploaded to the application

 - GRE Scores & TOEFL Scores (if applicable): <5 years old, Berkeley Code = 4833

 Important Note on Application Materials:

 All items listed above are required by our program and your application will not be considered without them.
-However, not every graduate program at UC Berkeley asks for all of this information so some of these items may not be listed as “Required” in the “Review” section of the general application and missing items will not limit your ability to select “Submit.”
-Therefore, it is crucial that you ensure that your application includes all of the Performance Studies requirements listed above before submitting it.
+However, not every graduate program at UC Berkeley asks for all of this information, so some of these items may not be listed as “Required” in the “Review” section of the general application.
+Missing items will not limit your ability to select “Submit.”
+Therefore, it is crucial that you ensure that your application include all of the Performance Studies requirements listed above before submitting it.

 The Graduate Application for Admission and Fellowships for UC Berkeley is available online in early September and is due December 1st (or the following Monday when the 1st is a Saturday or Sunday) at 8:59 pm (PST), California time, for consideration for the following academic year.
 Applicants will hear about the status of their application by late March.